Provision a Kubernetes cluster

 $ kops edit cluster $NAME

-command displays the list of cloud resources that will be created
+In addition, the kops create command displays the list of cloud resources that will be created

 during the provisioning: